 Almost everywhere you look in Pittsburgh, art, in some form, is staring back at you.
-From the timeless work of the Steel City’s native son, Andy Warhol, to the various paintings, sculptures, and galleries that appear around town, Pittsburgh has evolved from a city known for its production of steel to a hub of technology and innovation—and a center for art and culture.
+From the timeless work of the city’s native son, Andy Warhol, to the various paintings, sculptures and galleries that appear around town, Pittsburgh has evolved from a city known for its production of steel to a hub of technology and innovation – and a centre for art and culture.
 Here are six notable artists, past and present, that are associated with Pittsburgh.

-Warhol was a renowned painter, sculptor, illustrator, and photographer, but he became a pioneer in the visual arts with a variety of acclaimed works in television, film, music production, fashion, and theater.
+Warhol was a renowned painter, sculptor, illustrator, and photographer, but he became a pioneer in the visual arts with a variety of acclaimed works in television, film, music production, fashion, and theatre.

 Some of his most popular works are his silkscreen paintings of Campbell’s Soup Cans and Marilyn Diptych, plus the 1966 experimental film entitled Chelsea Girls, and a series of multimedia events called the Exploding Plastic Inevitable.

-Today, his legacy lives on in the Andy Warhol Museum, a seven-story, 88,000-square-foot facility that holds the largest collection of Warhol’s artwork and archival materials.
+Today, his legacy lives on in the Andy Warhol Museum, a seven-floor facility that holds the largest collection of Warhol’s artwork and archival materials.
 He also has one of Pittsburgh’s iconic bridges, the Seventh Street Bridge, named after him.

 Henry Ossawa Tanner

 Tanner was born into one of Pittsburgh’s Underground Railroad sites in 1859, the first of seven children.
-His family moved to Philadelphia when he was young, and like Cassatt, he enrolled at the Pennsylvania Academy of the Fine Arts.
-Tanner was the only black student.
-And like Cassatt, he would eventually find his way to France.
+His family moved to Philadelphia when he was young and, like Cassatt, he enrolled at the Pennsylvania Academy of the Fine Arts.
+Tanner was the only black student and, again like Cassatt, he would eventually find his way to France.

 As the years progressed, Tanner delved more into biblical themes, painting the award-winning Daniel in the Lions’ Den plus the critically acclaimed The Resurrection of Lazarus, The Good Shepherd, and more.